"I am in the fortunate position that the Academy organises a lot of conferences in my area of interest and research"

 I have loved writing since I was little, so I would like to pursue a research career.
 The legal career is often quite tied up, so I really enjoy being able to indulge my creative side in this job.
 In a couple of years, I see myself as a researcher who regularly publishes in prestigious journals and attends or even organises international conferences.

-The CEA is a huge help on this path.
-The Academy collaborates with a number of universities and research institutes, which offers plenty of publishing opportunities.
-In addition, the contacts and networking opportunities it offers are also very valuable.
-We have the opportunity to learn from prestigious academics and professionals, often from foreign universities, institutions or courts, which not only deepens my knowledge but also opens up new perspectives for my research.
-With the continued support and resources provided by the Academy, I feel that I have all the tools to build a successful research career.
+CEA UM provides tremendous support along this path.
+The Academy cooperates with numerous universities and research institutes, offering a wide range of publication opportunities.
+Furthermore, the connections and networking opportunities gained here are also extremely valuable.
+We have the opportunity to learn from distinguished academics and professionals, often from foreign universities, institutions, or courts, which not only deepens my knowledge but also opens up new perspectives for my research.
+Thanks to the continuous support of the Academy and the resources it provides, I feel that I have all the tools necessary to build a successful research career.

 Was there anything you worried about before you came?